Hyundai puts i30 N hot hatch through its paces in 24-hour race

-Although the car is unlikely to feature four-wheel drive, it gets a limited slip differential, adjustable dampers and selectable driving modes which, if they’re any good, means it should be more than capable of putting up a fight against its established European rivals.
+Although the car doesn’t get four-wheel drive from launch, there’s a limited slip differential, adjustable dampers and selectable driving modes which, if they’re any good, means it should be more than capable of putting up a fight against its established European rivals.

 Commenting on the testing, Thierry Neuville, world rally championship driver of Hyundai Motorsport said: “The engineers have done a great job on the gearbox and the differential.
 There is good traction and good stability in the slippery testing conditions.”

 Alexander Eichler, head of high-performance vehicle test and development at Hyundai’s Technical Centre, outlined the objective for the i30 N: “The main target for us is to ensure driving enjoyment.
 Symbolising a chicane, the ‘N’ logo embodies this aspect - an agile vehicle that is fun to drive.”

 We can expect to see the i30 N in the flesh at the Frankfurt Motor Show later this year.
 We have no idea how much we can expect it to be, but if it’s like most Hyundai cars it should prove good value and marginally undercut its rivals.